sillygoose/sbhistory/README.md

 ## sbhistory
-Application to pull Sunny Boy inverter data from one or more inverters and send to a InfluxDB 2.x database (InfluxDB 1.8.x is also supported).
+Application to pull Sunny Boy inverter data from one or more inverters and send to a InfluxDB2 database.
 Additional features allow modeling irradiance for a specific location or import irradiance CSV files from a Seaward irradiance meter for checking model accuracy.

 #
 ## What's new
 #### 1.1.0
-- new `production` option, this will query the SMA inverter(s) and write daily, monthly, and tearly totals to InfluxDB2.
+- new `production` option, this will query the SMA inverter(s) and write daily, monthly, and yearly totals to InfluxDB2.

 #
 ## Installation